xmouyang/FL-Datasets-for-HAR/README.md

 # FL-Datasets-for-HAR

-This repo includes four new real-world human activity recognition (HAR) datasets collected under federated learning settings.
+This repo includes four new real-world human activity recognition (HAR) datasets collected under federated learning settings, which first appears at the MobiSys 2021 paper: "ClusterFL: A Similarity-Aware Federated Learning System for Human Activity Recognition".

 The first dataset is a large-scale dataset collected using an Android App in a crowdsourcing manner.
 The other three are collected in indoor environments.

 # Download